raleel/mythras-srd/0004_Game_System.md

 Every Failed roll accrues a level of Fatigue.
 Each level of Fatigue carries penalties for skill use, movement, Initiative, and Action Points.
 Asphyxiation, Blood Loss, and other setting dependent effects also contribute to Fatigue Accrual.

 For most characters, activities of any kind become near impossible when the level of Incapacitated is reached.
-At this stagestage, the character is still conscious but incapable of anything but the most desperate of activities.
+At this stage, the character is still conscious but incapable of anything but the most desperate of activities.

 Beyond Incapacitated, characters cannot act at all.
 The Fatigue levels – Semi-Conscious, Comatose, and Dead – are generally reserved for measuring the most extreme effects of suffocation, disease, blood loss, starvation, exposure, and so forth.